-Voluntary Housing is providing rented accommodation, (including communal facilities where appropriate) by Voluntary Housing bodies, which have been approved by the Department of Environment, Community and Local Government under section 6 (6) of the Housing Miscellaneous Provisions Act 1992.
+Voluntary Housing provides rented accommodation to those qualifying for social housing support, which are facilitated by Approved Housing Bodies (AHBs), and have been approved by the Department of Housing, Local Government and Heritage (DHLGH) under section 6 (6) of the Housing Miscellaneous Provisions Act 1992.

 - AHB must be approved for finance from the HFA and be able to demonstrate access to private finance.